 Cassia Cinnamon is harvested by using branches and even entire trees instead of the small shoots and outer bark as with Ceylon cinnamon.
 Once the whole branch is removed, the outer bark is peeled away and sold in unprocessed chunks.

 With the outer bark removed, the inner bark curls up forming a quill.
-The quill or stick of Cassia looks different than Ceylon so you can easily tell the cinnamon sticks apart.
+The quill or stick of Cassia looks different than Ceylon so you can easily tell the two types of sticks apart.
 Cassia sticks are darker and thicker than Ceylon and they look like a single sheet of bark curled up.

 Another quick visual guide is to look at them from the end.
 Ceylon sticks will be full looking while Cassia sticks will look hollow as you’ll be able to see all the way through them.
 They are similar in that ground Cassia cinnamon is also made from the lower bark of the tree.

-Don’t just take my word for it, here is Dr. Axe in a short video telling us why we should be using real cinnamon as part of our daily lives.
+Don’t just take my word for it, here is Dr. Axe in a short video telling us about the health benefits of Cinnamon and why we should be using it as part of our daily lives.

 I order my Ceylon cinnamon from Mountain Rose Herbs and no, I’m not an affiliate.
 I choose to order from them because of their standards of business, quality of products, and their focus on sustainability.